codetermine/jekyll-theme-console/about.md

 permalink: /about/
 ---

-# Hi there.
+# About.

 <br />I made this, for me.
 It's a place to consolidate my thoughts and record my ideas and experiences.
 It's possible that someone might benefit from reading it so I made it public, though I don’t intent do promote it.

-<br />My writings are mostly about my work, I own a small product consultancy called Codetermine.
-Previously I've worked for software service companies in commercial roles.
-That has given me an interesting line of site to the corporate mire, I get to marvel at technical and commercial 'decisions' at companies large and small.
+<br />Writings are mostly about my work.
+I own a small product consultancy that helps start-ups to not throw other peoples money down the drain by helping them make smarter product decission.
+It's a bit like running a crèche but the nappy changing is *mostly* metophorical.

 <br />I see a lot of clever start-ups and lot of bat shit crazy ones too, so I like to write about thoughtful approaches to the product development process.

+<br />I've previously worked for software service companies whose specialisms range from amazing deep tech (embedded linux) to much less impressive mobile apps and websites.
+I've always worked in a commercial role and that has given me interesting line of sight to the corporate mire; I get to marvel at technical and commercial *decisions* at companies large and small.

 <br />Motorcyles are a passion of mine so, from time to time, I may use this site to post a motorcycle journey video or 20.